Mayawati: Early political career

 Kanshi Ram founded the BSP in 1984.
-Influenced by B. R. Ambedkar, the chief architect of the Constitution of India, the party's primary focus is to improve the situation of Scheduled Castes and Scheduled Tribes and other disadvantaged groups through policy reform, affirmative action on hiring of members of scheduled castes for government posts, and providing rural development programmes.
+Influenced by B. R. Ambedkar, the party's primary focus is to improve the situation of Scheduled Castes and Scheduled Tribes and other disadvantaged groups through policy reform, affirmative action on hiring of members of scheduled castes for government posts, and providing rural development programmes.
 Reservation in India is a system whereby a percentage of government positions and seats at universities are reserved for persons of backward classes and scheduled castes and tribes.
 Throughout her political career, Mayawati supported reservation in both government and private sectors for backward classes, with an increase in quotas and inclusion of more communities such as religious minorities and economically weak upper castes.
 In August 2012 a bill was cleared that starts the process of amending the constitution so that the reservation system can be expanded to promotions in state jobs.
 Mayawati's career has been called a "miracle of democracy" by former Prime Minister of India P. V. Narasimha Rao.
 Millions of Dalit supporters view her as an icon and refer to her as "Behen-ji" (sister).
 Her public meetings have been attended by large audiences, who use slogans such as "Kanshi Ram ka mission Adhoora; karegi Behen Mayawati poora" (Kanshi Ram's unfulfilled mission will be completed by Mayawati) and "Behenji tum sangharsh karo; hum tumhare saath hain" (Sister, go ahead with your struggle; we are with you).

 In its first election campaign in 1984, BSP fielded Mayawati for the Lok Sabha (Lower House) seat of Kairana in the Muzaffarnagar district, for Bijnor in 1985, and for Haridwar in 1987.
 In 1989 she was elected as the representative for Bijnor, with 183,189 votes, winning by 8,879 votes.
 Although BSP did not win control of the house, the electoral experience led to considerable activity for Mayawati over the next five years, as she worked with Mahsood Ahmed and other organisers.
-The party won three seats in the 1989 national election and two seats 1991.
+The party won three seats in the 1989 national election and two seats in 1991.

 Mayawati was first elected to the Rajya Sabha (Upper House) of Uttar Pradesh (UP) in 1994.
 In 1995 she became, as head of her party, Chief Minister in a short-lived coalition government, the youngest Chief Minister in the history of the state up until that point, and the first female Dalit Chief Minister in India.
 She won election to the Lok Sabha in two different constituencies in 1996 and chose to serve for Harora.
 She became Chief Minister again for a short period in 1997 and then from 2002 to 2003 in coalition with the Bharatiya Janata Party.
 In 2001 Ram named her as his successor to the party leadership.